openturns/otfmi/doc/api.rst

 Common low-level functions
 --------------------------

-The submodule **otfmi.fmi** gathers a set of useful functions, employed by the (higher-level) classes mentionned above.
+The submodule **otfmi.fmi** gathers a set of useful functions, employed by the (higher-level) classes mentioned above.

 .. autosummary::
    :toctree: _generated/fmi/